manavpradhan/Emojinator/README.md

 ### Emojinator:
  ```
  run:  emojinator.py
-this code will predict your hand gestures according to the dataset provided
+this code will predict your hand gestures according to the dataset provided.
   ```